seth/rebar_lock_deps_plugin/README.md

 rebar.config file, but with the `deps` key replaced with the complete list of dependencies set to `{tag, SHA}` where the SHA is based on what is currently checked out.

+If something fails during the get-deps rebar stage, take care to run `rebar get-deps skip_deps=true` to try to repair it.
+Otherwise, rebar will pull deps based on specs of your dependencies rather than the locked version at the top-level.

+## Ignoring some dependencies ##

+If there are dependencies which you do not wish to lock, you can list them after the deps directory argument on the command line.
+For example, `./lock_deps deps meck` would lock all dependencies except for `meck` which would retain the spec as found in one of the rebar.config files that declared it.
+Note that if a dependency is declared more than once, the script picks a spec "at random" to use.

 ## How you can integrate it into your build ##